OCA/multi-company/mail_multicompany/README.rst

 To use this module, you need to:

 * Send some email or message that comes out of Odoo.
+* Fetch emails from your mail server into Odoo.

 Bug Tracker
 ===========